FernandoJRS/CrimeNet-ViT-NSL/README.md

 ## Code

-To request the code or the data sets used, you must send an email to the email account ferrenseg@alum.us.es
+To request the code or the datasets used, you must send an email to the email account ferrenseg@alum.us.es